Teradata/product-help/IMC/Backup/Backup-Overview.md

-### Backup Overview
+### Overview

-Use the options on this page to access the Settings, Schedule, and History of a backup job.

-The action card allows you to either run or abort a job.
+Here you can review and edit backup job settings and schedule, and run or abort a backup job.

+Select **Edit** to change backup job settings.

+Select **View Schedules** to add or modify backup schedule information.

+Select **????** to abort a running job.

-Use the drop-down at the top to view a different backup job.
+Use the drop-down at the top to select a different backup job.